 Investment policy.
 The HCB Plan's policy regarding the allocation of invested assets is established and may be amended by the Board of Commissioners by a majority vote of its members.
 It is the policy of the Board to pursue an investment strategy that reduces risk through the prudent diversification of the portfolio across a broad selection of distinct asset classes.
 The HCB Plan's discourages the use of cash equivalents, except for liquidity purposes, and aims to refrain from dramatically shifting asset class allocations over short time spans.
 Investments are valued at fair value.
-The following was the Board's adopted asset allocation policy and best estimates of arithmetic real rates of return for each major asset class as of June 30, 2021, and June 30, 2022:
+The following was the Board's adopted asset allocation policy and best estimates of arithmetic real rates of return for each major asset class as of June 30, 2023, and June 30, 2024:

-\mathbf{L} ong-Term Expec eted Real

-Target Alloc ation Rate of Retu arn
+Long-Term Expected Real Target Allocation Rate of Return

-Asset Class 2022 2021 2022 2021
+Asset Class 2024 2023 2024 2023

-Fixed Income 0.0% 24.0% 0.0% 1.4%
+Fixed Income 24.0% 22.0% 0.9% 1.4%

-Global Equity 0.0% 76.0% 0.0% 5.3%
+Global Equity 76.0% 78.0% 6.5% 5.3%

-Total 0% 100%
+Total 100% 100%

 Rate of return.
-For the years ended June 30, 2022, and June 30, 2021, the annual money weighted rate of return on investments, net of investment expense, was 4.0 percent.
+For the years ended June 30, 2024, and June 30, 2023, the annual money weighted rate of return on investments, net of investment expense, was 4.0 percent.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.

-The components of the net OPEB liability of the County at June 30, 2022, were as follows:
+The components of the net OPEB liability of the County at June 30, 2024, were as follows:

 Total OPEB liability \$ 2,534,778

-Plan fiduciary net position $914,\!238$
+Plan fiduciary net position 914,238

-County's net OPEB liability $1,\!620,\!540$
+County's net OPEB liability 1,620,540

 Plan fiduciary net position as a

 percentage of the total OPEB

 liability 36.07%

 Actuarial assumptions.
-The total OPEB liability was determined by actuarial valuations as of December 31, 2020, and December 31, 2021, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability was determined by actuarial valuations as of December 31, 2022, and December 31, 2023, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

+Inflation 3.00 percent

+Salary increases 3.50 to 5.50 percent, including inflation and

+productivity factor

-Inflation 3.00 percent Salary increases 3.50 to 5.50 percent, including inflation and Investment rate of return productivity factor 7.00 percent, net of OPEB plan investment expense, including inflation
+Investment rate of return 6.50 percent, net of OPEB plan investment

+expense, including inflation